Video games in the United States: 1980s

 The technological advances of the late 1970s led to the introduction of the Intellivision in 1980, which featured better video game graphics but a higher price tag.
 In two years, the Commodore 64 changed the market by not only being the most powerful console of the time but also the cheapest.
 With the lowered prices, popularity of the video game industry continued to grow and the first video game magazine, Electronic Games, was printed.
 However, attempts to copycat on the success of the Atari 2600 saturated the market, and the video game crash of 1983 decimated the industry in the United States.
 With the American-produced games on the downswing, Nintendo successfully launched the Nintendo Entertainment System in America in 1985, revitalizing the market with the introduction of the third and fourth generation of home consoles such as the Master System, Game Boy, Sega Genesis, Atari 7800, and the TurboGrafx-16, with systems transitioning to support 3D graphics and support for optical media rather than cartridges.

 1990s

 The 1990s saw the introduction of the Super NES, PlayStation, Nintendo 64, Tamagotchi, and Dreamcast, whose sales brought the damaged video game industry back to life.
 During this decade, the PlayStation was considered the most popular console when its 20 millionth unit sold.
 In 1993, the video game industries' first debate began and its focus was on violence found in video games.
-This debate fueled Senator Joseph Lieberman's desire to ban all violent games and from this investigation the Entertainment Software Rating Board was created in 1994; giving all games a printed suggested age rating on their packaging.
+This debate fueled Senator Joseph Lieberman's desire to ban all violent games; from this investigation the Entertainment Software Rating Board was created in 1994, giving all games a printed suggested age rating on their packaging.